gamekid88/tips_shortcode/readme.txt

 1. Example Tip

 == Changelog ==
+= 0.2.1 (April 21, 2015)
+* Updated the plugin to be compatible with Wordpress 4.2

 = 0.2.0 (December 30, 2014) =
  * Added Color Attribute For Setting Tip Box Color